 Professor Zhu works in applied probability and financial math, including: credit risk,limit order books, option pricing, point processes, large deviations, random graphs and social networks.

 The following additional faculty members teach and/or advise financial math students, or have research interests in related areas.

 - Mathematics: Brian Ewald, Kyle Gallivan, Kyounghee Kim, Jerry F. Magnan, Washington Mio, Ziad Musslimani, Craig A. Nolder, Stephen P. Paris

 - Finance: Steve Perfect

 - Computer Science: Robert A. van Engelen, David B. Whalley

 - Risk Management/Insurance, Real Estate and Legal Studies: Patricia Born

-Greg Anderson (Bank of America Merrill Lynch), Bettye Anne Case (FSU Professor Emerita), E. Robert Fernholz (Chairman of the Investment Committee, INTECH), Lisa Goldberg (UC Berkeley), Wenbo Hu (Bell Trading), Benoit Montin (Barclays Capital), Vassilios Papathanakos (Deputy CIO, INTECH), Steven Perfect (FSU College of Business), Edward Qian (PanAgora Asset Management), Dan Waggoner (Federal Reserve Bank, Atlanta), Jay Webb (Copperwood Energy Partners).
+Greg Anderson (Bank of America Merrill Lynch), E. Robert Fernholz (Chairman of the Investment Committee, INTECH), Pierre Garreau* (Maritime Data Systems, GmbH), Lisa Goldberg (UC Berkeley and Aperio Group), Ahmed Islim* (Bank of America Merrill Lynch), Benoit Montin* (Barclays Capital), Vassilios Papathanakos (Deputy CIO, INTECH), Steven Perfect (FSU College of Business), Edward Qian* (PanAgora Asset Management), Dan Waggoner (Federal Reserve Bank, Atlanta), Jay Webb* (Copperwood Energy Partners).